The Jones Act Protects You

 In the case of Jones Act negligence, a seaman is entitled to recover past lost wages, future lost wages, loss of earning capacity, pain and suffering, and future medical costs.
-At Trueb & Beard LLC, our experienced maritime injury law attorneys have won millions of dollars for our clients.
+At Trueb Berne & Beard, LLP, our experienced maritime injury law attorneys have won millions of dollars for our clients.
 Contact us today to discuss your case in a free consultation.

 Examples Of Jones Act Negligence

 The Jones Act exists to protect a seaman against the many dangers they encounter doing their work aboard vessels.
 Examples of Jones Act negligence include:

 - Failure to have in place appropriate working and safety procedures

 - Failure to provide a safe place to work